-Similar to Colorsmith, Davis recommends first-timers order a personalized hair color kit from L’Oreal.
+Similar to Colorsmith, Davis recommends first-timers order a Personalized Colorbox from Color&Co by L’Oréal.
 She also suggests dyes from True Sons and Just For Men or Manic Panic’s Flash Lightning Hair Bleach Kit if you’re looking to lighten your hair color, the latter two easily found at most drugstores.

 And if you’re looking for a solution that’s a bit lower-maintenance, Abdullah note that L’Oreal’s Magic Root Coverup also works well to cover up gray hair and can be used on the entire head, not solely the roots.
 “It keeps your hair from showing those little grays until the next wash.”